 - An essential component of cell membranes

-- Phosphatidylcholine is a key nutrient required during pregnancy and breastfeeding as anytime you are making a lot of new cells such as growing a baby the need for phosphatidylcholine is increased
+- Phosphatidylcholine is a crucial nutrient required during pregnancy and breastfeeding as anytime you are making a lot of new cells, such as growing a baby, the need for phosphatidylcholine increases

 - Phosphatidylcholine is needed for optimal gallbladder health as phosphatidylcholine helps your bile to flow smoothly out of the gallbladder to aid in fat digestion and liver detoxification

 - Phosphatidylcholine also helps to transport fats out of the liver.
-If someone is deficient in phosphatidylcholine or has SNP’s in the PEMT gene non-alcoholic fatty liver can develop
+If someone is deficient in phosphatidylcholine or has a PEMT gene mutation, non-alcoholic fatty liver can develop

-Common symptoms of a PEMT gene mutation or phosphatidylcholine deficiency include:
+Common PEMT gene mutation symptoms or phosphatidylcholine deficiency include:

 - Poor fat digestion

 - Inflammation (leaky cell membranes leak contents out of the cell, thus upregulating the immune system causing inflammation)